stelcodes/nuzzle/README.md

 - `:nuzzle/publish-dir` - A path to a directory to publish the site into.
 Defaults to `"out"`.
 - `:nuzzle/ignored-pages` - A collection of page entry keys that should be removed as part of the config transformation step.
 Can be used to ignore pages that Nuzzle creates automatically.
 - `:nuzzle/author-registry` - A map of keyword keys to map values which contain information about a website author.
 Used in conjunction with the `:nuzzle/author` page entry key.
-- `:nuzzle/server-port` - A port number for the development server to listen on.
-Defaults to `6899`.

 The following config options provide functionality above and beyond basic static site generation.
 They are totally optional.